 The trip covers 176 km (110 miles) on N70 (and briefly R562 and N71) if you start and finish in Killarney; the journey will be 40 km (25 miles) shorter if you only venture between Kenmare and Killorglin.
 Because rain blocks views across the water to the Beara Peninsula in the east and the Dingle Peninsula in the west, hope for sunshine.
 It makes all the difference.

-The Ring can be explored in as little as a day, either by car or on guided tour, but most of the Ring's best sites are found on spontaneous detours and winding back roads—the sort of pleasant traps that take time to fall into.
-You can bike the Ring—to do it full justice, you'll need a minimum of two days on bike.
+The Ring can be explored in as little as a day, either by car or on a guided tour, but most of the Ring's best sites are found on spontaneous detours and winding back roads—the sort of pleasant traps that take time to fall into.
+You can bike the Ring, but to do it full justice, you'll need a minimum of two days.

 Though the Ring of Kerry is one of Europe's great drives, the common wisdom is that it suffers from its own popularity.
 There's more than a grain of truth to this reputation, but that doesn't mean you should scratch the Ring from your itinerary.
 Instead, plan to turn off the main road and get out of your car.
 You'll make a blissful discovery: the Iveragh Peninsula—one of the most beautiful locations in Ireland—remains largely unspoiled.
 It's full of fabulous places to hike, bike, and boat—and best of all, there are views the tour-bus passengers can only dream of.

 Hiking the Ring: Option number one for getting outdoors around the Ring of Kerry is to go by foot.
 There are appealing walking options for every degree of fitness and experience, from gentle, paved paths to an ascent of Ireland's tallest mountain.